e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 ![Success isn't a straight line](./images/progress-is-not-linear-straight-line-consistency.jpg)

 This isn't the place to cover success as a whole, but it's important that you take a look in the mirror and find what it means to you.
-Regardless, this document isn't about making you successful.
+Regardless, this book isn't about making you successful.
 It's about sharing the tools that allowed me and my teams to be successful under our own criteria.

 What drives me is building things.
 As big as possible, as fast as possible.
 I'm very curious and easily interested.
 The more out of my comfort zone I am, the better, as it will present the best opportunity to overcome difficult problems and learn from the journey.
 The collaboration between people, the personal growth of the individuals under me/next to me and overcoming things we didn't know were possible is my definition of success.
 It's the high I chase, the satisfaction I take home.

+Find your own, this book won't do it for you.

 @#$takeaway$#@
 ### Take-Away
-I think I've covered this well already, but I want to hammer this down.
-What you should take away from this methodology is:
+Entering any material, I think it's important you have a success criteria.
+This applies to many other situations but in this one, what you should take away from this methodology is:

 1. A renewed **interpretation of concepts** you may already be familiar with.

-2. A sets of **principles** that structures your operations all the way to the day to day.
+2. A set of **principles** that structures your operations all the way to the day to day.

-3. A sets of **processes** that will help reinforce the principles in a practical tangible way.
+3. A set of **processes** that will help reinforce the principles in a practical tangible way.

 All these will shape your mindset.
 It won't be the end of the journey, but the beginning.
 Keep in mind that knowing the path and walking the path are two very different things.